 After about one hour, we stopped at Gijduvon to visit a ceramic center for about an hour.
 The traditional ceramic making was passed from generations to generations.
 A visit to ceramic pottery will surely be one of the brightest memories of a trip to Gijduvan.

 While we were served with simple breakfast, the host demonstrated the way to put down their baby to sleep, in a cot.
-It's not a normal cot but it has been modified so that the baby can pee and poop directly into a bowl.
+It's not a normal cot but it has been modified so that the baby can pee and

 Picture on right: Taking picture in front of the Rangrez Hotel after check-out.